Jufaa/Jufaa/README.md

 - 🌱 I’m currently learning **Java and SpringBoot**

-- 👨‍💻 All of my projects are available at [https://jufa-dev.netlify.app/](https://jufa-dev.netlify.app/) -- OLD PORTFOLIO
+- 👨‍💻 All of my projects are available at [https://jufadev.vercel.app/](https://jufadev.vercel.app/) --

 - 💬 Ask me about **React and JavaScript**